Which is better, and what are the differences between the two?

 How much does paid search cost?

-Costs for paid search depends on several factors, including the platform, the strategy, and the service provider, if hired.
+Costs for paid search depends on several factors, including the platform, the strategy, and the paid search management agency.
 On average, however, most companies will spend $9000 to $10,000 per month on paid search.

 Your costs may vary, though, so use this number as a reference, rather than a standard.